Thai Buddhist sculpture: Dvaravati period

-Sri Vijaya images
+Srivijaya images

-Avalokiteshvara of Chaiya, bronze torso statue, 8th century CE, Srivijaya art, Chaiya, Surat Thani, southern Thailand.
+Avalokiteshvara of Chaiya, bronze torso, 8th century CE, Srivijaya art, Chaiya, Surat Thani, southern Thailand.

-Sri Vijaya images are found in Southern Thailand Malay Peninsula.
-They were created between the eighth and thirteenth centuries.
-Typically, they reflect the teachings of the Mahayana school of Buddhism, which often emphasized the veneration of the sacred figure of Boddhisattvas.
-The Srivijayan art are noted for its naturalistic style, ideal body proportions, natural pose and body elegance, and richly adorned jewelries, akin to Indonesian Javanese Buddhist art.
+Srivijaya images are found in Southern Thailand and on the Malay Peninsula, and were made between the eighth and thirteenth centuries.
+They generally reflect the Mahayana school, which emphasised veneration of the bodhisattvas.
+Srivijayan work is characterised by a naturalistic manner, ideal bodily proportions, relaxed poses and rich jewellery, comparable to Javanese Buddhist art.